 When you want to find out where your car is, you just text the phone number associated with your tracker, and you'll receive an automatic text back with its location.
 However, we'll get more into this in the next section.

 All of the main service providers are shutting down their 2G networks so your tracking device won't work!

 On that note, 4G trackers aren't entirely necessary either.

 The data needed and transferred is really low, it's like paying a whole bunch extra to put a 1000cc motorbike engine in your lawn mower.

 P.S.
 Honda actually did that.
 It goes 210km/h

-The point is, stick with 3G trackers with both GPS and GPRS capabilities and you'll be fine.
+The point is, stick with 3G trackers (or 4G if you wanna kick it up a notch) and you'll be fine.

 But, to make it even easier for you, I've done a review on the 3 Best GPS Car Trackers which are all 3G enabled and have all the features you need.
 I've laid it all out in a clear report and included pricing tables, feature comparisons, overall costings and have even snagged you a premium discount.